logzio/data-viz/docs/sources/administration/configuration.md

 This setting should be expressed as a duration.
 Examples: 6h (hours), 2d (days), 1w (week).
 Default is `24h` (24 hours).
 The minimum supported duration is `15m` (15 minutes).

-### hidden_users

-This is a comma-separated list of usernames.
-Users specified here are hidden in the Grafana UI.
-They are still visible to Grafana administrators and to themselves.

 <hr>

 ## [auth]